ZaneH/keep-talking/README.md

 The game is designed for two or more players, where one player (the "Defuser") is tasked with defusing a bomb while the other players (the "Experts") provide instructions from a bomb defusal manual.
 The catch is that the Defuser cannot see the manual, and the Experts cannot see the bomb.

 This repo is a practical exercise in DDD (Domain-Driven Design) and the actor model.

-The game is implemented in Go and uses gRPC for interaction.
+## Architecture

+The project follows a hexagonal architecture with clear separation of concerns:

+- **Domain Layer**: Core game logic and entities
+- **Application Layer**: Use cases and application services
+- **Infrastructure Layer**: External adapters and implementations

+The bomb defusal logic is implemented using the actor model, where different components of the game (bombs, modules, etc.) are represented as actors that communicate via messages.
+Multiple game sessions can run concurrently, each with its own state and actors.

+## API Design

+The server exposes a gRPC API, making it easy for clients to interact with the game.
+Protocol Buffers (protobuf) are used for efficient, language-agnostic data serialization.
+This design allows developers to build their own game clients in any language that supports gRPC.

+While this implementation focuses on gRPC, the Domain-Driven Design approach means that alternative interfaces (like REST or WebSockets) could be implemented without modifying the core game logic.

 ## Setup